-Our Inclusion team is led by Laura Fletcher (SENCo).
-The governor with particular responsibility for Inclusion is Peter Cartilage (Inclusion and Safeguarding).
+Our Inclusion team is led by Lisa Hostick (SENCo).
+The governor with particular responsibility for Inclusion is Leon Jacobs (Inclusion).
 We are extremely proud of being awarded the Inclusion Quality Mark (IQM) for outstanding inclusive practice - this award follows a rigorous inspection process, which took an in-depth look at our inclusion work here at the academy.

 It is important to us that all stakeholders understand the term inclusion.
 Inclusion is concerned with the learning, participation and equal opportunities for all young people.
 Of which some examples are listed below: